simonheimlicher/heimlicher.com/content/leadership/powerful-patty-mccord/index.md

 ---
-supertitle: Patty McCord
-title: Powerful
-subtitle: Building a culture of freedom and responsibility
+aliases:
+- /articles/powerful-patty-mccord/
+categories:
+- Book
-date: 2021-10-15
+date: "2021-10-15"
-lastmod: 2023-04-25T11:59:19.238Z
 description: Key insights from the book Powerful, a historical account of the Netflix culture from the perspective of then Chief Talent Officer Patty McCord.
 Perhaps surprisingly, she hates the word empowerment
-aliases:
-  - /articles/powerful-patty-mccord/
-# menu: main
 image:
+  excerpt:
+  - alt: Excerpt of the cover of the book Powerful by Patty McCord
+    resource: images/powerful-patty-mccord-excerpt
+    title: Powerful by Patty McCord
   feature:
-    - resource: images/powerful-patty-mccord-feature
+  - alt: Excerpt of the cover of the book Powerful by Patty McCord
     position: center 47%
-      alt: Excerpt of the cover of the book Powerful by Patty McCord
+    resource: images/powerful-patty-mccord-feature
     title: Powerful by Patty McCord
-  excerpt:
+lastmod: "2023-04-25T11:59:19.238Z"
+series:
-    - resource: images/powerful-patty-mccord-excerpt
+- Culture
-      alt: Excerpt of the cover of the book Powerful by Patty McCord
+subtitle: Building a culture of freedom and responsibility
-      title: Powerful by Patty McCord
+supertitle: Patty McCord
-categories:
-  - Book
 tags:
 - Leadership
 - Talent
-series:
-  - Culture
+title: Powerful
 ---

 How does a startup become a corporate behemoth with layers of policies, processes, and rules?
 It happens one mishap at a time if that event is seen as a mistake that is never to be made again.
 In her book *Powerful*, Patty McCord lays out her account of how Netflix almost got an expense policy – but avoided that path and instead relied on a no-rules culture.